nahomketema/Personal-Website/readme.md

 Nahom Ketema  |  nketema1@gmail.com

 # Possible Future Updates
-- Adding an interface that allows the contact message to
+- Adding an interface that can send the data over to an email